 A LITTLE ABOUT THE FARRIER

-Since moving to Portland, Oregon in 2016, I’ve had the chance to work with a diverse group of equines that include shod and barefoot saddle horses, driving horses, show horses, and long-footed, gaited horses.
+Since moving to Portland, Oregon, I’ve had the chance to work with a diverse group of equines that include shod and barefoot saddle horses, driving horses, show horses, and long-footed, gaited horses.
 I’ve also had the chance to work on several long-eared friends and have met some great people including both horses owner and other farriers.

 My initial exposure to equines came from working with Warren Matthews, the owner of the Harney County Mule Company.
 I’ve ridden over 100 green mules for his company and have packed even more.
 He also gave me my first lessons in shoeing.
 After earning a bachelors of science degree in biology from Warren Wilson College, I landed a job with the Bureau of Land Management.
 Eventually, I became an animal caretaker at the Wild Horse Corrals in Burns, Oregon.
 At the facility, I ensured over 700 mustangs’ needs where met.
 The BLM then promoted me into the range rider position, where I rode and packed horses and mules to maintain wilderness fence.
 Later I would pack and shoe horses and mules for the National Park Service in Yosemite Valley.